 This is the good old privet hedge.
 No doubt a fashion revival, like other plants from the 70s seem to be ‘in’ at the moment.

 These are nicer and better smelling than leylandii, they don’t grow as quickly but are not far behind.
 They tend to grow larger than 8ft but can just about be wrestled into shape with diligence.
 They are fairly bombproof when established, and the usual care is needed to establish.

 A loose evergreen shrub.
 These are fairly tough but viburnum beetle has now become a problem.
 They are not a formal hedge as they can’t be close-clipped.
 This plant can be a bit of a ‘dead’ green as a background and unlikely to flower when pruned hard.

 These are spiny tough flowering shrubs.
 These plants can have berries, are very tolerant but untidy and do need a lot of careful pruning to keep them in shape.
 They can be subject to fireblight disease.

 Although not evergreen, these plants do retain their old dead leaves through the winter until new growth emerges in spring.
 Chalky soils or lime-rich soils make good solid hedges.
 The roots live symbiotically with a fungus that can be put in at planting to help establishment.

-Old school gardeners used to dig out soil under old beech trees to sprinkle into the new hedges planting trench.
+Old school gardeners used to dig out the soil under old beech trees to sprinkle into the new hedges planting trench.
 These days the right fungi can be obtained less destructively from a garden centre.

 Bonemeal in the hole at planting time will help, and making sure all roots are soaked before going into the ground is essential for all hedging, alongside basic spring feeding.
-Lastly never plant into ground that has frost and ice in it, otherwise the roots of the hedge will stay frozen as the ground is a great insulator.
+Lastly never plant into the ground that has frost and ice in it, otherwise, the roots of the hedge will stay frozen as the ground is a great insulator.

 For landscaping requirements or for further information contact us here at Eden Landscapes today.